cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 TLS has two sub-protocols:

-* The TLS Record Protocol is what establishes an encrypted tunnel using an agreed-upon cipher (or the NULL cypher, in which case the “encrypted” tunnel is just plaintext).
+* The TLS Record Protocol is what establishes an encrypted tunnel using an agreed-upon cipher (or the NULL cypher, in which case the "encrypted" tunnel is just plaintext).
 * The TLS Handshake Protocol is used for authentication and key exchange.

 Types of DNS servers: